Toyota Prius (XW50)

-The fourth-generation Toyota Prius was first shown during September 2015 in Las Vegas, and was released for retail customers in Japan on 9 December 2015.
-The launch in North American market occurred in January 2016, and February in Europe.
+The fourth-generation Toyota Prius is a compact car that was manufactured by Japanese automaker Toyota from 2015 to 2022.
+It was first shown during September 2015 in Las Vegas, and was released for retail customers in Japan on 9 December 2015.
+The launch in North American market occurred in January 2016, and February in Europe and the Middle East.
 Toyota expected to sell 12,000 fourth generation Prius cars a month in Japan, and to reach annual sales between 300,000 and 350,000 units.

 Overview

 The fourth-generation Prius was designed to deliver significantly improved fuel economy in a more compact package that is lighter in weight and lower in cost.
 These objectives were achieved through the development of a new generation of powertrains with significant advances in battery, electric motor and gasoline engine technologies.

 In August 2013, Toyota Managing Officer Satoshi Ogiso, who was chief engineer for the Prius line, announced some of the improvements and key features of the next generation Prius.
 The next Prius is the first vehicle to use the Toyota New Global Architecture (TNGA) modular platform, which provides a lower center of gravity and increased structural rigidity.
 These features, along with other improvements allow for gains in ride-and-handling, agility and aerodynamics.
 The improved aerodynamics contribute to an all-new exterior design, which includes a roomier interior.
 Ogiso also explained that the next-generation Prius plug-in hybrid, the Prius Prime, was developed in parallel with the standard Prius model.